 Do cattle eat grass or grain?

 Most all beef cattle are born and raised on pastures where their diet consists primarily of grasses, legumes, and other forages.
-These feeds are high in fiber and lower in digestibility of nutrients.
+These feeds are high in fiber and lower in the digestibility of nutrients.
 The stomach of cattle is made of different compartments and is able to digest these fibrous materials.

-When cattle on pasture need more energy than can be obtained from forages, the farmers may feed them supplemental feeds that come from a number or sources, including concentrates that will be explained below.
+When cattle on pasture need more energy than can be obtained from forages, the farmers may feed them supplemental feeds that come from a number of sources, including concentrates that will be explained below.

 Do farmers feed cattle corn?